Update:

 In company history, however, 1766 is most significant not for William Annin’s stone house but for the birth of Alexander Annin (b.1766), the youngest son of William and the father of the Alexander Annin who founded Annin & Co.

-From a legacy perspective, nothing has been more profound to the Annin family name than William Annin grandson’s flag company.
-Founded in Verona, New Jersey, the Annin Flag Company was started by his grandson Alexander. and his three siblings.
+From a legacy perspective, nothing has been more profound to the Annin family name than William Annin’s grandson’s flag company.
+Founded in Verona, New Jersey, the Annin Flag Company was started by his grandson, Alexander, and his three siblings.

-Alexander Annin opened a ship chandlery at 99 Fulton Street in lower Manhattan in 1820.
-He was 23 years old, the third son in a family of 11 children, but he seems to have been the sole proprietor.
+Alexander Annin opened a ship chandlery at 99 Fulton Street in Lower Manhattan in 1820.
+He was 23 years old, the third son in a family of 11 children, but he seemed to have been the sole proprietor.

 Edward and Benjamin Annin

-At the time of his retirement from active business, in January 1847, Alexander’s (John Annan’s great grandson) two older sons, Edward and Benjamin, founded the House of Annin.
+At the time of his retirement from active business, in January 1847, Alexander’s (John Annan’s great-grandson) two older sons, Edward and Benjamin, founded the House of Annin.
 Edward and Benjamin were just 15 and 13 when they started the flag business within their father’s existing nautical flag business.
-Phebe Annin Ames Palmer, Alexander’s only daughter lived to the age 103 and was also part of the family business.
+Phebe Annin Ames Palmer, Alexander’s only daughter, lived to the age of 103 and was also part of the family business.

 Alexander’s first American flag had only 29 stars.
-Every U.S. Presidential inauguration since Zachary Taylor’s, in 1849, has included an Annin flag.
-Annin flags went with Commander Robert Peary to the North Pole (1909), with Admiral Richard Byrd to the South Pole (1929), and with Neil Armstrong to the moon (1969).
+Every U.S. Presidential inauguration since Zachary Taylor’s in 1849 has included an Annin flag.
+Annin flags accompanied Commander Robert Peary to the North Pole (1909), Admiral Richard Byrd to the South Pole (1929), and Neil Armstrong to the moon (1969).
 An Annin flag was the first to unfurl over Iwo Jima (1945) and the first to fly over the ruins of the World Trade Center after 9/11.

 Story for the Ages